savelev-dev/github-lab/README.md

 ## PRE-REQUISITES
 1. Fork current repository.
 A fork is a copy of a project and this allows you to make changes without affecting the original project.
 2. Create a GitHub organization [refer to this document](https://docs.github.com/ru/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch).
-Choose a name you find appealing, like `epam-tf-lab-{StudentSurname}`.
+Choose a name you find appealing, like `github-lab`.

-    For example, `epam-tf-lab-skywalker`.
+    For example, `github-lab-skywalker`.

 3. Create a classic personal access token with full access [refer to this document](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 4. All actions should be done under your fork and Terraform gets it context from your local clone working directory:
-    - Change current directory to `/tf-epam-lab/non_cloud_task/github/base` folder and create files `root.tf` and `variables.tf`.
+    - Change current directory to `./base` folder and create files `root.tf` and `variables.tf`.
     - In the `variables.tf` create variable `gh_token` without default value.
 To prevent providing GitHub token on each configuration run and staying secure set binding environment variable:
         ```bash
         export TF_VAR_gh_token={CREATED_PERSONAL_GITHUB_TOKEN}